Lovely Momhood

 26. Cookie baking and decorating

-Okay, lets face it… baking anything is always a good time.
-So what better indoor activity for kids that a cookie baking and decorating party.
+Okay, let’s face it—baking anything is always a good time.
+So what better indoor activity for kids than a cookie-baking and decorating party?

-Whether you make the batter from scratch or buy the ready-to-bake cookies and decorate them, spending the time together is what really matters.
+Whether you make the batter from scratch or buy ready-to-bake cookies and decorate them, what matters is spending time together.

 Simple yet classic…. movie nights never disappoint.

-Grab your troop, pop some corn and gather other favorite movie treats.
-Don’t forget to pull out some comfy pillows and blankets and enjoy a family movies together.
+Grab your troop, pop some corn, and gather other favorite movie treats.
+Don’t forget to pull out some comfy pillows and blankets and enjoy a family movie together.

 28. Video games

-I know, I know… video games aren’t always a parent’s favorite, BUT on days where the kids are home from school, and you have a million things to get done, video games can come to the rescue.
+I know I know—video games aren’t always a parent’s favorite, but on days when the kids are home from school, and you have a million things to get done, video games can come to the rescue.

 Oh, and… Remember to set time limits before you agree to this little fiasco.